 Do you know what you need to secure a college instructor job?

-If you are one of the many professionals who is looking to start a career in higher education, then you know it’s a transition you need to be prepared for in order to achieve the desired results.
+If you are one of the many professionals looking to start a career in higher education, you know it’s a transition you need to be prepared for to achieve the desired results.
 Whether you are coming from a K-12 education role or the corporate sector, becoming a college instructor has unique challenges and rewards.

-As a new professor, there are lots of things you need to be prepared for, concerning your new work environment.
+As a new professor, there are lots of things you need to be prepared for concerning your new work environment.
 Find out what the university/college will expect from you in your new position to avoid any misunderstanding.
-As a new incoming professor, the college or university where you are planning to work will have high expectations from you – don’t disappoint by being unprepared.
+As a new incoming professor, the college or university where you plan to work will have high expectations from you – don’t disappoint by being unprepared.

 Recommended Reading: 4 Tips to Make a Career Transition to Higher Education Confidently

 Bring Your Subject Knowledge and Expertise!

 A college or university will be looking for a candidate with the appropriate credentials and degrees in teaching and the subject matter.
-They will also want a professor who has either had a minimum of three years’ experience in teaching or several years of related professional experience in the field they will be teaching.
+They will also want a professor who has either had a minimum of three years’ experience in teaching or several years of related professional experience in their teaching field.

 Additional items you needed to obtain a college instructor job

 Firstly, to find a new college instructor job, you need to submit a college professor-focused resume that includes all of your teaching experiences, particularly in post-secondary and adult education.
 Highlight the accomplishments in formal and informal classes you facilitated.

-Since you are applying for a college instructor job, the faculty human resources center will expect you to have the necessary skills and aptitude to teach at the higher level.
+Since you are applying for a college instructor job, the faculty human resources center will expect you to have the necessary skills and aptitude to teach at a higher level.
 But aside from these things, there are other important aspects that you should consider to make your teaching higher education career successful.